TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 instance methods.
 Built-in methods are described with the types that support them.

-If you access a method (a function defined in a class namespace) through an instance, you get a special object: a :dfn:`bound method` (also called :dfn:`instance method`) object.
+If you access a method (a function defined in a kundi namespace) through an instance, you get a special object: a :dfn:`bound method` (also called :dfn:`instance method`) object.
 When called, it will add the ``self`` argument to the argument list.
 Bound methods have two special read-only attributes: